apache/druid/docs/querying/datasource.md

 The list of "dataSources" must be nonempty.
 If you want to query an empty dataset, use an [`inline` datasource](#inline) instead.

-Union datasources are not available in Druid SQL.

 Refer to the [Query execution](query-execution.md#union) page for more details on how queries are executed when you use union datasources.